volkstrader/resume/plutotv.md

 - Architected hosting infrastructure using **S3/CloudFront** with full CI/CD pipelines and **Terraform** for infrastructure provisioning.

 #### **Innovation & Automation**
+- Pioneer **Spec Driven Development with AI** in development workflow
+- Avocate **Documentation as Code** to enable AI to leverage documentation as context
 - Introduced **Impersonation Support** to bypass manual MFA, enabling automated test workflows.
 - Designed a **Standard Onboarding Workflow** using JIRA templates for process consistency.
 - Automated onboarding tasks using **GitHub Actions** for efficiency.
 - Researched and adopted **HTMX** to reduce frontend development costs.

 ### Impact
 - **Simplified Development:** Streamlined internal application development through standardized processes and automation.
 - **Vision Realization:** Transformed an executive-level vision into a fully operational product, driving organizational efficiency and scalability.